cheakimhengg/cheakimhengg/README.md

-# Hi there! 👋
+# Hey, I'm Heng 👋

-Passionate about crafting efficient and scalable solutions, I am a Junior Software Engineer specializing in backend and frontend development, system analysis, and design.
+I am a Junior Software Engineer specializing in backend and frontend development, system analysis, and design.
 I thrive on collaborative projects and excel in integrating best practices to streamline workflows across the entire stack.
 Currently pursuing my education, I am committed to continuous learning and look forward to leveraging my skills to contribute to innovative endeavors in the software engineering landscape.
 Let's connect and explore opportunities for collaboration!

-## About Me

-- 💻 I'm a web developer with a keen interest in frontend and backend technologies.
-- 🌱 Currently, I'm learning about the latest advancements in web development to enhance my skills.
-- 🔭 I’m currently working on E-Commerce Site.
-- 📫 How to reach me: cheakimhengg@gmail.com

 ## Technologies & Skills